gildas-lormeau/zip.js/README.md

 // Retrieves the Blob object containing the zip content. const zipBlob = await zipBlobPromise;

+// Uncomment the following code if you run to donwload the zip file (in a browser)
+// const anchorElement = document.createElement("a");
+// anchorElement.href = URL.createObjectURL(zipBlob);
+// anchorElement.download = "hello.zip";
+// anchorElement.click();

 // ----
 // Read the zip file